gionare/bitCamp_interactions/asyncProg/homework.md

 firstFunc()

 //  2.
 Promise Basics: Create a promise that resolves after 2 seconds and logs a success message.
-// A promise is simply an object that we create
-// 1) create or return promise with resolve & reject
-// 2) resolve should be siccess and should have setTimeoOut( functionRef, delay )

-new Promise()

 // let myPromise = new Promise(resolve, reject);